aimclub/AutoTM/README.md

 Automatic parameters selection for topic models (ARTM approach) using evolutionary algorithms.
 AutoTM provides necessary tools to preprocess english and russian text datasets and tune topic models.

+## What is AutoTM?
+Topic modeling is one of the basic methods for EDA of unlabelled text data.
+While ARTM (additive regularization for topic models) approach provides the significant flexibility and quality comparative or better that neural approaches it is hard to tune such models due to amount of hyperparameters and their combinations.

 ## Installation

 !
 Note: The functionality of topic models training is available only for linux distributions.